Evangelical Association

+In 1946, the majority of the congregations of the Evangelical Church merged with the United Brethren in Christ to form the Evangelical United Brethren Church.
+Those congregations who did not participate in this merger are represented by the Evangelical Church of North America, along with the Evangelical Congregational Church, both of which continue the tradition of the Albright Brethren.

 History

 The Evangelical Church was founded in 1800 by Jacob Albright (1759–1808), a German-speaking Christian native of the Lancaster, Pennsylvania, area, influenced by John Wesley and the Methodist Episcopal Church and by followers of Philip William Otterbein.

-In 1790, several his children died of dysentery.
+In 1790, several of his children died of dysentery.
 Although a member of a German Lutheran church, he asked a friend of Otterbein to conduct the funeral.
 Impressed, he began daily studies with another member of Otterbein's group, which became the Church of the United Brethren in Christ in a few years.
 He also studied with a member of the Methodist Episcopal Church.

 He became a member of a local Methodist study group and became a powerful preacher.
 The group authorized him as a lay preacher.
 Feeling that God had called him to ministry, he decided in 1796 to become a traveling preacher, following in the Methodist Episcopal Church pattern, preaching in homes, vacant buildings, and street corners.
 He wrote, "I began my travels in the year 1776 in the month of October in order to obey the call of God in proclaiming his holy way as revealed in the Gospel."

 He began speaking across eastern Pennsylvania, northern Maryland, and Virginia, and organizing small groups.
 At some point Albright asked Methodist Episcopal Church Bishop Francis Asbury to appoint a German-speaking ordained minister to serve his German-speaking groups with baptisms and communion.
 Bishop Asbury turned him down.

 By 1800 he had three groups with about 20 members, and by 1803 he had five groups with 40.

 Albright had never given any indication that he was interested in forming a new organization or church, but in 1803, at the insistence of the leaders of his classes, he called a general meeting of the lay leaders and preachers for November 1803.
 Besides himself, two preachers and 14 lay leaders attended.
 The group drew up a license and the two pastors ordained Albright.
 The group wrote a brief statement of faith.